Kickasstorrents can no longer rely on the support of its longtime users. But those same users are now worried about stepped-up government involvement.

-So far, mum’s the word, as no KAT administrator or moderator has spoken directly on the subject, causing several users to express their outrage and worry on the KAT community site, with one user hoping that GoFundMe “freeze the donations and money.”
+So far, mum’s the word, as no Kickasstorrents administrator or moderator has spoken directly on the subject.
+That is causing several users to express their outrage and worry on the KAT community site.
+One user is hoping that GoFundMe will “freeze the donations and money.”

-The only option to help out in rebuilding KickAssTorrents is by donating directly to PayPal, but this is also causing some to ask the site to find an alternate way, because “if GOV (and it will because of popularity) finds out about this, they will freeze the account and probably go after people in charge,” a very valid issue.
+The only option to help out in rebuilding Kickasstorrents is by donating directly to PayPal.
+But this is also causing some to ask the site to find an alternate way.
+After all, “if GOV (and it will because of popularity) finds out about this, they will freeze the account.
+And then, probably go after people in charge.”

 It’s a very valid issue.